synboMvp/synboTargetInner/README.md

 ## 2. Project Detail File
 ### Naming Convention
 - Project_Details.md

+### Update Rules
+- You can modify the content directly without changing the file name.

 ### File Content
 Kindly provide a detailed description of the project's innovations and development roadmap.
 You may refer to the template below for guidance.